Essential Service payments

 Electronic Prescription Service (EPS) Allowances

 Pharmacies received £2600 in 2005/06 linked to deploying Release 1 of the Electronic Prescription Service.
-A further allowance of £1000 is being paid linked to a pharmacy deploying EPS Release 2, the claim deadline for which is 31st March 2017.
-Until December 2016, pharmacies could also claim a £200 on-going monthly allowance once they are EPS enabled.
+A further allowance of £1000 was paid linked to a pharmacy deploying EPS Release 2, the claim deadline for which is 31st March 2017.
+Until December 2016, pharmacies could claim a £200 on-going monthly allowance once they are EPS enabled.
 See the EPS section of the website for more information.